schellingerhout/schellingerhout.github.io/_posts/2017-07-26-getting-started-with-r6.md

 30 "Tue" NA    "Fri" "Mon" "Wed" "Sat" "Mon" "Thu" "Sun" "Tue" "Fri" "Sun" 31 "Wed" NA    "Sat" NA    "Thu" NA    "Tue" "Fri" NA    "Wed" NA    "Mon"
 ```

+In the next post we will see how we can improve on our days of the week, by using factors